saracuriel/VP-Onboarding-Doc/level_1/classes.rst

 	  - Definition and usage note
 	  - URI
 	* - `Distribution <properties/distribution.html>`_
-	  - A single dataset can be made available in different ways.
-I.e., it can be downloaded, or it can be accessed online.
+	  - A single dataset can be made available in different ways through a Data Service.
 	  - dcat:Distribution